ctitmus19/fun-events/docs/tutorials/getting-started.md

 Complete the following steps to test your development system:

-1. Create and checkout a test branch of your fork of the To-Do-service repo.
+1. Create and checkout a test branch of your fork of the Fun Events Service repo.
 Your `GitHub repo workspace` is the directory that contains your fork of the `fun-events` repo.

     ```shell
     cd <your GitHub repo workspace>